Rick and Morty (franchise): Rick and Morty: The Anime (2024)

 On May 18, 2022, Adult Swim ordered a 10-episode anime series, Rick and Morty: The Anime, directed by Takashi Sano and from Telecom Animation, who also helmed two anime short films for the franchise.
 The anime series premiered on Adult Swim on midnight of August 16, 2024 and on Toonami on midnight of August 18.

+President Curtis (2026–present)

+On July 25, 2025, a spin-off series focusing on President Curtis was announced at San Diego Comic-Con.
+President Curtis premiered in July 2026.

 Other potential series

 Following the series premiere of Vindicators 2 in July 2022, Rick and Morty spin-off showrunner Sarah Carbiener expressed interest in a further spin-off ses potentially being produced about Dr. Wong (voiced by Susan Sarandon), tentatively entitled In Treatment with Dr. Wong, featuring "different Rick and Morty characters [doing] the five-episodes-a-week therapy session.
 Never cut away, it's just her and like a year ahead doing therapy."

-On July 25, 2025, a spin-off series focusing on President Curtis was announced at San Diego Comic-Con.